Cole Sulser

-Cole Young Sulser (born March 12, 1990) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He made his MLB debut with the Tampa Bay Rays in 2019.
-He has also played for the Baltimore Orioles and Miami Marlins.
+Cole Young Sulser (born March 12, 1990) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles, Miami Marlins, Arizona Diamondbacks, and New York Mets.
+He made his MLB debut in 2019 with the Rays.

 Amateur career

 Sulser graduated from Ramona High School in Ramona, California, in 2008, where he played baseball all four years.
 Undrafted out of high school, he attended Dartmouth College.
-He earned two bachelor's degrees at Dartmouth: in engineering sciences with public policy and mechanical engineering.
+He earned two bachelor's degrees at Dartmouth: in public policy and mechanical engineering.

 Sulser played college baseball for the Dartmouth Big Green.
 As a sophomore, Sulser set a Big Green record posting an 8–0 win–loss record, a Big Green single-season record for wins, and led the Ivy League in strikeouts.
 He was named to the All-Ivy League team in 2011, his junior year, but injured an elbow ligament and underwent Tommy John surgery.
 Though he missed his entire senior year, his teammates chose him as their captain.
 Sulser was granted a redshirt for the 2012 season, a rarity in the Ivy League, and he pitched for Dartmouth in 2013, again being named co-captain and making the All-Ivy League team.
 His 20 wins over his career were the second-most in Dartmouth history.

 Professional career

 Cleveland Indians

 The Cleveland Indians selected Sulser in the 25th round of the 2013 MLB draft.
-Sulser played for the Mahoning Valley Scrappers of the Class A-Short Season New York-Penn League in 2013, going 3–2 with a 1.83 earned run average (ERA) in 54 innings pitched.
-He split the 2014 season between the Carolina Mudcats of the Class A-Advanced Carolina League and the Akron RubberDucks of the Class AA Eastern League, going a combined 4–14 with a 5.43 ERA over 136 innings.
+Sulser played for the Mahoning Valley Scrappers of the Low–A New York-Penn League in 2013, going 3–2 with a 1.83 earned run average (ERA) in 54 innings pitched.
+He split the 2014 season between the Carolina Mudcats of the High–A Carolina League and the Akron RubberDucks of the Double–A Eastern League, going a combined 4–14 with a 5.43 ERA over 136 innings.
 Sulser had his second Tommy John surgery in 2015, and missed the entire season.

-Sulser split the 2016 season between the Lynchburg Hillcats of the Carolina League, Akron, and the Columbus Clippers of the Class AAA International League, going a combined 2–5 with a 4.34 ERA in 63 innings.
+Sulser split the 2016 season between the Lynchburg Hillcats of the Carolina League, Akron, and the Columbus Clippers of the Triple–A International League, going a combined 2–5 with a 4.34 ERA in 63 innings.
 Sulser split the 2017 season between Akron and Columbus, going 3–1 with a 2.70 ERA in 63 innings.
 In winter baseball after the season, Sulser played for the Estrellas Orientales of the Dominican Winter League.
 In 2018, he again split the season between Akron and Columbus, going 8–4 with a 3.86 ERA in 60 2/3 innings with 95 strikeouts.